siva497/XppDevs.github.io/wheretostart.md

 Currently we are focusing on the following three major efforts.

 ### Tools
 Development tools, code generators, build and deployment scripts...
-These go here.
+These go here. (coming soon)

 ### Patterns and Best Practices
 Patterns and best practices, documented and with code examples...
-These go here.
+These go here. (coming soon)

 ### Code Samples and Tutorials
 Code samples, tutorial code, miscellaneous code...
-These go here.
+These go here. (coming soon)